Alfred Hitchcock Collectors’ Guide: Rich and Strange (1931)

 by Brent Reid

-• Every port tells a different story: money doesn’t lead to happiness
+• Every port tells a different story but fairy tales can turn to nightmares

 • At first glance, a marvellously inventive, lighthearted little comedy